"The Walcotts take a broad approach to their own brand of roots music, mixing twang, brass and bombast" - Rolling Stone

 The Walcotts are an American Rock'n'Roll band that captivatingly distills roots music, soul, blues, and country.

 Formed in 2012, The Walcotts began spreading their music through multiple TV and film placements, while also earning a well-deserved rep as a powerful live act.
-They’ve opened dates for Steve Winwood, Chris Isaak and Honeyhoney before landing the above-mentioned Chris Stapleton West Coast tour.
-Live, The Walcotts bring the nuances of their recorded material to life with every show, (including recent gigs alongside LeeAnn Womack, Lindi Ortega, Kate Voegele and Men at Work's Colin Hay) building upward toward an explosion of horns, organ, guitar and dual vocals.
+They’ve opened dates for Chris Stapleton, Steve Winwood, LeeAnn Womank, Chris Isaak, Honeyhoney, and more.
+They’ve also performed at major festivals like Stagecoach (2017), San Diego’s KAABOO (2016) and backed up Caitlin Rose at Hardly Strictly Bluegrass (2014).
+Live, The Walcotts bring the nuances of their recorded material to life with every show, building upward toward an explosion of horns, organ, guitar and dual vocals.

 “It might seem impossible to update sounds rooted in the 19th and early 20th centuries, but The Walcotts are the band that could do just that.
 Combining country, ragtime, soul and R&B, the band has an old-timey feel but writes in a fresh-sounding manner on its album Let the Devil Win, which could make Dr. John a fan of choral rock or an emo addict a fan of Leon Russell.”

 - Rob Cullivan, PORTLAND TRIBUNE (Portland, OR), September 7, 2016

 “The Walcotts…play perfect driving-on-the-freeway music.
 The band’s rootsy, rollicking soulful sound is reminiscent of Tom Petty or Bruce Springsteen, but is entirely the Walcotts’ own.
 The boy-girl harmonies, backed by horns, pedal steel, fiddle, and piano, feels familiar but altogether new.”

 “…the Walcotts have quickly established themselves as a band to watch.”